gottesmm/swift/docs/SemanticARC.md

       return %result : $()
     }

 While this may look correct to the naked eye, it is actually incorrect even in SIL today.
 This is because in SIL today, switch_enum always takes arguments at +1!

+[EE] Hm... no. switch_enum doesn't take it's argument as owned.

 Yet, in the IR there is no indication of the problem and the code will compile!
 Now let us update the IR given semantic ARC:

     sil @switch : $@convention(thin) (@guaranteed Optional<Builtin.NativeObject>) ->  () {
     bb0(%0 : @guaranteed $Optional<Builtin.NativeObject>):